androportal/ABT/user/Account_management.rst

 * **Note**: Opening balance field is not editable, if account comes under the following groups: ``Direct Income``, ``Direct Expense``, ``Indirect Income`` and ``Indirect Expense``.

 * Press **Delete account** to delete the account.
-Accounts having opening balance or is under transaction cannot be deleted.
+Accounts under transaction cannot be deleted.